-I am the conductor of the Palatinate Ensemble for 2024-25; this is an auditioned group that performs chamber music and mixed chamber ensemble repertoire.
-I am also the musical director for Durham Opera Ensemble's 2025 production of Iolanthe.
+I am thrilled to be appointed as the conductor of Durham University Orchestral Society's Symphony Orchestra for the 2025-26 season.
+Previously I conducted Kohncertino, DUPO Chamber, the Palatinate Ensemble and was musical director for Durham Opera Ensemble's production of Iolanthe.
 My teacher is Karen Ní Bhroin .

 Videos available on request: drop me an email for YouTube links to our concert, or for requesting audition footage.